-The current version of Android has a sleek Material Design user interface that is being developed by Google.
-Those who haven’t experienced using lollipop may wonder what on earth is Material Design and why should they be using it.
-Material design is a visual language, a fusion of the aesthetics of design along with the innovation and boundless possibilities of technology and science.
+The current version of Android has a sleek Material Design user interface developed by Google.
+Those who haven’t experienced Android Lollipop may wonder what on earth Materialize is and why should they be using it.
+Materialize is a CSS framework for Google’s Material Design language that has a lot more flexibility and power than competing frameworks like Bootstrap.

-Included in Materialize are 740 Material Design Icons, which are bundled in a single font file taking advantage of the typographic rendering capabilities of modern browsers that can be easily incorporated with a few lines of code.
+Materialize includes 740 Material Design Icons, which are bundled in a single font file taking advantage of the typographic rendering capabilities of modern browsers—each one can be easily incorporated with a few lines of code.

 An add icon

-Icons automatically scales according to the font size of its parent but you can set the site explicitly using…
+An icon automatically scales according to the font size of its parent but you can set the size explicitly using the following commands:

 <i class=”large material-icons”>insert_chart</i>